pull-vert/limo/README.md

 * Additional modules allow benefiting from additional features available in more recent JDKs, such as virtual threads and foreign memory, transparently thanks to ServiceLoader.
 These additional modules have a **-jdk1X** suffix, so you easily know which modules you can import as dependency, depending on the JDK your project uses.

-To compile all Limo project you will need a [Project Loom Early Access JDK](http://jdk.java.net/loom/).

 ## Limo features

 ### Virtual threads